 So you had a beautiful wedding.
 Maybe bought a house, and you might even have a cute kid or two.
 Everything was going as planned.
+You were never going to be that wife whose husband never apologizes.
+Your relationship was different!
+God brought you together, after all.

 A good marriage is made of two good forgivers.